Debt consolidation is repaying several of your existing debts with new debt consolidation loan

 FAQs – Debt Consolidation

-How can I tell whether debt consolidation is right for me?
+Is debt consolidation right for me?

 Debt consolidation may be right for you if: